Center for Rehabilitation

 At the Center for Rehabilitation, you'll receive a minimum of three hours of physical and occupational therapy every day, Monday through Friday, with additional services available on weekends if you need them.
 Our program includes:

 It's our policy to conduct home evaluations, so we can assess the home environment and provide expert recommendations to promote independent living.
-Common recommendations include removal of architectural barriers, rearranging furniture to permit ease in passage, addition of adaptive equipment, and general safety tips.
+Common recommendations include removal of architectural barriers, rearranging furniture to permit ease in passage, the addition of adaptive equipment, and general safety tips.
 These evaluations are an important part of providing a safe transition from hospital to home for our patients.

 Independence Day allows patients to demonstrate and practice skills learned in treatment during their inpatient rehab stay.
 It is generally planned for the day before discharge, so the patient will have a full day to practice assigned activities.